Hybrid quantum physics-informed neural networks for simulating computational fluid dynamics in complex shapes: Simulations

 While untrained, PINN produces some random distribution of velocities and pressures.
 These values and their gradients are substituted into the corresponding NS equations and boundary conditions.
 With every iteration, the weights of the neural network are updated to minimize the error in the governing equations, and our solution becomes more and more accurate.

-The PINN is trained via full-batch gradient descent with the Adam optimizer~\cite{adam} for $1000$ epochs, and then with L-BFGS optimizer~\cite{liu1989limited} for $100$ epochs.
-All points from the geometrical domain are processed at once, so one step of the optimizer equals one epoch.
 The training iteration is simple: the point cloud is passed through the PINN, the MSE loss is calculated (getting it requires taking gradients of ($\bm{v}, p$) at each point of the geometry), the gradient of the loss with respect to the weights is taken and the parameters are updated.

-Classical PINN training (1100 total epochs) took $5$ minutes on single NVIDIA A100 GPU.
-To visualize the training outcomes of the neural network, we used ParaView~\cite{paraview} and the simulation results are shown in Fig.~\ref{fig:30_35} (1) for loss and velocity distribution.
+To visualize the training outcomes of the neural network, we used ParaView~\cite{paraview}, and the simulation results are shown in Fig.~\ref{fig:30_35} (1) for loss and velocity distribution.